ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Multi-Experts Fusion (ExFusion)

 \section{Multi-Experts Fusion (ExFusion)}

 While Mixture-of-Experts (MoE) models have the potential to deliver outstanding performance by expanding model capacity, they also introduce considerable challenges, particularly in terms of escalating the requirements for training, storage, and deployment resources.
 This raises a critical question: \textit{Could we harness the benefits of MoE during training yet retain a parameter count and computational complexity comparable to dense models, all without a significant rise in training expenses?} Our investigation approaches this query from an ensemble learning standpoint, applying an averaging technique that dynamically combines the experts, which is called Multi-Experts Fusion (ExFusion).
+In the following sections, we first elaborate on the motivation behind ExFusion in Sec. \ref{Motivation}.
+We then respectively introduce three variants of ExFusion in Sec. \ref{sec:ExFusionsa}, \ref{sec:ExFusiondw} and \ref{ExFusionmb}, which are distinguished by the type of fusion weights.